The best football kits of all time - Our top 55 ranked

 Diego Maradona Napoli v Stuttgart UEFA Cup Final 2nd Leg 1989 / Getty Images/GettyImages

-If you stick Diego Maradona in just about anything then he'll make it look good.
-Stick him in a Napoli shirt like this and you've got yourself a winning combination.
+Diego Maradona looked good in just about anything, but stick him in a Napoli shirt like this and you've got a winning combination.

 It's also fun to learn that the shirts themselves, produced by Ennerre, were wide-fitting and short in length.
 It's almost as if they had a certain player in mind.